Weyl laws for manifolds with hyperbolic cusps: A Weyl asymptotics for the scattering phase

 \begin{lemma} Let $L(x,x')$ be the kernel of some operator on $L^2(M)$.
 Assume that

-Then the corresponding operator is trace class, and its trace norm is less than $C$.
-(Here, we have abused notations; $y$ is a height function, corresponding with the usual function in the cusps, and being some positive constant in the compact part $M_0$).
-The derivatives are taken along unitary vector fields (for example, $y\partial_y$ and $y \partial_\theta$ in the cusps). \end{lemma}
+Then the corresponding operator is trace class, and its trace norm is controlled by $\| L \|'$.
+(Here, $y$ is a height function, corresponding with the usual function in the cusps, and being some positive constant in the compact part $M_0$). \end{lemma}

 We will give the proof of this fact later.
-We try to estimate the quantity $C$ for $V_N$.
-This gives
+For now,

 where $D$ is a fundamental domain for the action of $\Gamma$ on $\widetilde{M}$.
 We can rewrite this as